What Types Of Elements Form Ionic Bonds

 Several key concepts are essential to understanding ionic bond formation:

-1. Electronegativity: As mentioned earlier, electronegativity plays a crucial role.
+1. Electronegativity: As mentioned earlier, electronegativity makes a real difference.
 The greater the difference in electronegativity between two atoms, the more likely they are to form an ionic bond.

 2. Ionization Energy: This is the energy required to remove an electron from an atom.
 Metals have low ionization energies, making it easier for them to lose electrons.